 7. Choose the pages you want to monitor

 The Monitored Pages & Review Pages will pick up posts and comments from Social Media profiles or reviews from a number of review websites.

 To utilize the Monitored Pages tab, simply paste the URL's to the appropriate fields:

-For social media pages, you can add the URL and choose to monitor the page's own posts
+For social media pages, you can add the URL of the account and choose to filter comments such as posts, comments, etc.

-For the review pages tab, please add the exact URL and Mention will fetch everything posted on that page!
+For the review pages tab, please add the exact URL of the business as well as a title and Mention will fetch everything posted on that page!

-❗️It is important to keep in mind that the Monitored Pages on the second tab are not related to your keyword search on the first tab.
+❗️It is important to keep in mind that the Monitored Pages & Reviews on the second tab are not related to your keyword search on the first tab.
 Monitored Pages will not take your keywords search into account.

 8. List your Blocked Websites